Rehab Centers Arlington County, VA

 Arlington County Behavioral Healthcare

-Arlington County Behavioral Healthcare is an inpatient substance use rehabilitation center in Arlington County, Virginia that is located in the 22204 zip code.
-It offers outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient services.
-Arlington County Behavioral Healthcare accommodates people with co-occurring pain and substance use, rehab for adult women and sexual abuse victims.
+Arlington County Behavioral Healthcare is an inpatient rehabilitation facility in Arlington County, VA that is situated in the 22204 zip code.
+It offers outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Arlington County Behavioral Healthcare provides treatment to men and women.

 Address: 2120 Washington Boulevard, Arlington, VA 22204 in Arlington County